 Natural beehives or colonies are very different from the homes of their domesticated peers.
-A natural beehive is similar to a birds nest, designed for protection of the colony.
+A natural beehive is similar to a bird’s nest, designed for the protection of the colony.
 Often these colonies are established in tree hollows or cavities in rock outcroppings.

 In natural settings, the internal structure of the hive is relatively consistent.
-Upper part of the comb stores honey, below there are rows of cells that store pollen, worker brood cells, and drone brood cells.
-On the very bottom there are queen cells of the peanut shape.
+The upper part of the comb stores honey, below there are rows of cells that store pollen, worker brood cells, and drone brood cells.
+On the very bottom, there are queen cells of the peanut shape.

 Submitted By: Brantley Crowder